“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 - and data crunching.

-Getting a Handle on Social Media Goals and Objectives
+Understanding Social Media Goals and Objectives

 Before I get into the specifics, let’s review what a goal is (in case you need a quick refresher).